AndresMatFer/GRNs_maize_drought/README.md

 # GRNs_maize_drought
-Main scripts used in the drought  GRNs in maize Mater's Thesis
+Main scripts used in the Master thesis "Delineation and study of drought-specific gene regulatory networks in maize"